-This healthy oatmeal recipe was introduced to me by my sister-in-law who was able to heal her gut over time just by changing the way she ate.
+This easy vegan oatmeal recipe was introduced to me by my sister-in-law who was able to heal her gut over time just by changing the way she ate.
 This recipe is easy, delicious, and packed with nutrients.
 The best part is that even kids enjoy it (with the exception of my one child who hates oatmeal).

 If you’re looking for other breakfast ideas, check out our breakfast burritos, oatmeal breakfast cookies or this pumpkin baked oatmeal.